Summary

 - A child who snores may have sleep apnoea, but not all children who snore will have sleep apnoea.

-- Sleep apnoea is a condition where breathing stops for short periods while asleep.
+- Sleep apnoea is a condition where people experience blockages or pauses to their breathing while asleep.

 - These events may happen many times per night.

-- They disturb sleep and can result in problems during the day.
+- These blockages can disturb sleep and oxygen levels which can result in problems during the day.

-- In children, the most common cause is larger than normal tonsils or adenoids.
+- In children the most common cause is due to blockages or obstruction to the airway by tonsils and/or adenoid.
 This can be treated with surgery.

 What is sleep apnoea?